ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 If anonymization is set in the forum, the ID of the user and the **pseudonym** entered are saved internally with a post.

-The **moderator** function of a user is saved via the ILIAS access control system by the moderator role they belong to.
-For **censored posts**, the time and comment are saved and are linked to the ID of the censor.
+The **moderator** function of a user is saved via the ILIAS access control system through the moderator role they belong to.
+For **censored posts**, the time and comment are saved and linked to the ID of the censor.

-**Notification settings** for the forum or individual topics are saved for users (notification of new topics, modification or censorship of posts, deletion of posts or topics).
-The settings are linked to the **IDs** of the user who made them and to whom they apply.
+**Notification settings** for the forum or individual topics are saved for users, including notifications of new topics, modifications or censorship of posts, and deletion of posts or topics.
+These settings are linked to the **IDs** of the users who made them and to whom they apply.

 The **read status** of posts and the **sorting** of topics is saved for individual users and used to customize the display.